Juwan-s/DeepSeek_Chatbot/README.md

-# DeepSeek_Chatbot
+# Local LLM based Chatbot

-Chatbot example using DeepSeek Models
+Chatbot example using **Local Models**

+(Minimum of 12GB of Vram capacity NVIDIA GPU is required)

 ### How to make your own Local LLM via Ollama

+Go to